What is microscope immersion oil

 R = λ/ (2xNA), R: Resolution; λ: light wavelength; NA: Numerical Aperture

-Numerical Aperture (NA) determines the limit of the Resolution that your microscope can achieve.
-Briefly, NA is related to the capability of your lens to gather lights.
+The numerical Aperture (NA) determines the limit of the Resolution that your microscope can achieve.
+Briefly, NA is related to the capability of your lens to gather light.
 The value of NA ranges from 0.025 for very low magnification objectives (1x to 4x) to as much as 1.6 for high-performance objectives utilizing specialized immersion oils.
 The higher the NA, the better the Resolution is.

 Using an immersion lens and oil can improve your Resolution, but why?

-When the light passes from a material of one to another (for example: from glass to air), it bends due to the refractive index difference between two materials.
+When the light passes from one material to another (for example: from glass to air), it bends due to the refractive index difference between two materials.
 The light could be refracted or scattered and lost.
-Generally speaking, when using lower magnification objective lenses (4x or 10x) the light refraction is not usually noticeable.
+Generally speaking, when using lower magnification objective lenses (4x or 10x), the light refraction is not usually noticeable.
 However, once you use the 63x or higher objective lens, the light refraction when using a dry lens (means without immersion oil) is significant.

 [In this Figure] The illustration of light refractory in the air vs in the immersion oil.